 Switch from traditional plant pot to botanical glass vase

 Switching from traditional plant pots to botanical glass vases it might discourage your cat from destroying your plants, or at least you won’t have to clean the mess they are making by digging in the plant pot.
-On top of that, is a bliss to see the roots of your plants growing in water.
+On top of that, is a bliss seeing the roots of your plants growing in water.

 Use a motion light or an ultrasonic device to discourage cats from coming near plants